Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 2 Kings 4:8-37

 Have you noticed how many towns and cities in the United States are named after biblical places?
-If you ever wondered whether the early settlers of the United States valued the Bible, consider that ten states have a town or city named Bethlehem, nineteen states the name Goshen, and the same is true for most other biblical names.
+If you ever wondered whether the early settlers of the United States valued the Bible, consider that ten states have a town or city named Bethlehem, nineteen states have a town named Goshen, and the same is true for most other biblical names.
 Even our home state of Illinois has eight different cities or towns with biblical names, including Zion, Lebanon, Hebron, and Bethany.

 Because there are so many biblical names for towns in the United States it is somewhat surprising that there is no town or city called Shunem.
 Shunem was on a fertile plain that stretched for the better part of 15 miles before rising up to Mount Carmel.
 The plain of Shunem contained rich farmland and many people who lived in Shunem were well-to-do.
 One of the well-to-do residents of Shunem is a main character in this biblical account.
 We are not given her name.
 She is simply referred to as the Shunammite.